Rythme FM: Bonjour

-Bonjour [region] is Rythme FM's breakfast program, broadcast weekdays between 5:30am and 8:30am.
+Bonjour [region] is Rythme FM's breakfast program, broadcast weekdays between 5:30 am and 8:30 am.
 Each station has its own set of hosts and news reporters.
 The show mixes music with reports on the latest news and the world of showbiz.
 Formerly, the show had the name of Rythmez vos matins.
 At first, the show was called Les Matins de [region].